This post may contain affiliate links. Please read our disclosure policy.

 - In the bowl of a standing mixer or with an electric mixer, whip the cream for 3-5 minutes, until light and fluffy.

-- Place 1 heaping spoonful of the whipped cream into the chocolate mixer and stir to combine.
+- Place 1 heaping spoonful of the whipped cream into the chocolate mixture and stir to combine.

-- Gently fold the chocolate mixture into the remaining whip cream until completely combined.
+- Gently fold the chocolate mixture into the remaining whipped cream until completely combined.

 Also, how much would I need?
 I’m not sure how much whipped cream 1 cup of heavy cream will make.
 Thanks!